 Why were the playground zones times changed in 2014?

-The ‘one hour after sunset’ end time for playground zones was not effective.
+They felt the ‘one hour after sunset’ end time for playground zones was not effective.
 Depending on the time of year, the end times could be as early as 5:30 p.m. in winter, and as late as 11 p.m. in summer.
 The unspecified end time made it difficult for motorists to follow the rules.

 The new hours (7:30 a.m. to 9 p.m.) reflect the times that playground zones are being used by children and other pedestrians, and provide motorists with consistent and specific times that can be easily remembered.